-This page aims to provide information to help guests with disabilities make the most of their visit with us with details of accessibility and visiting information.
+This page aims to provide information to help visitors with a disability to make the most of their trip, using the following details of accessibility and visitor information.

 The majority of our facilities are designed to be fully accessible to our disabled guests, however The York Dungeon is situated in a Grade 2 Listed building and this does cause some restrictions for guests with mobility issues.

-We would advise wheelchair users to book in advance as without an advanced booking may need to wait a considerable time to start the tour.
-Please telephone 01904 632599
+We would advise wheelchair users to book in advance as without an advanced booking guests may need to wait a considerable time to start the tour.

 The York Dungeon Shop has a fantastic range of goodies to remember your visit!
 Like the Dungeon it is unique experience and is accessible via Cumberland Street for gifts all year round!

 Watch out for our latest offers on Facebook and Twitter!